-William H. Vincent constructed the Vincent House in 1889 as the first dwelling in newly formed Capron on Main Street.
-The same family occupied the large twostory resident for three generations until 2001, influencing the development of the community.
-Originally depicting the Eastlake style of ornamentation, including a wraparound porch with turned columns, balusters, spindle bands, and gingerbread, the house evolved with later additions and the removal of the balusters, much of the gingerbread, and turned porch columns (replaced with classical Doric columns about 1909).
+William H. Vincent constructed the Vincent House in 1889 as the first dwelling on Main Street in the newly formed Southampton County town of Capron.
+The same family, influencing the development of the community, occupied the large two-story residence for three generations until 2001.
+Built in the Queen Anne style, including a wraparound porch with turned columns, balusters, spindle bands, and gingerbread, the house evolved with later additions and the removal of the balusters, much of the gingerbread, and turned porch columns (replaced with classical Doric columns about 1909).
 Vincent brought industry to the area and by partnering with G. W. Truitt began the Vincent-Truitt Lumber Company in 1889.
 His grandson, state senator William Vincent Rawlings, began heading the precursor to the Virginia Peanut Farmers Association, Inc., in 1950.
 He converted a garage on the property to a two-room office for use as the association’s headquarters, which it remains.

 VLR: Virginia Landmarks Register

 NPS: National Park Service

 DHR has secured permanent legal protection for over 700 historic places - including 15,000 acres of battlefield lands

 DHR has erected 2,532 highway markers in every county and city across Virginia

 DHR has engaged over 450 students in 3 highway marker contests

 DHR has stimulated more than $4.2 billion dollars in private investments related to historic tax credit incentives, revitalizing communities of all sizes throughout Virginia